davidjohnoliver/CodeConnections/README.md

 ### Contribute code

-Code Connections is open source software, and anyone is welcome to contribute.
-Best practice is to post a comment on any issue you're working on to communicate your intent, to avoid wasted effort on anyone's part.
+Code Connections is free and open source, and anyone is welcome to contribute.

+If you're fixing a bug, make sure there's an open issue and post a comment on it to let other's know you're working on it.

+If you have an idea for a new feature, create an issue with a description of the feature to get input and feedback from other contributors.
+We recommend you get buy-in on the feature design from the maintainers of Code Connections before you start writing code.